Your Education Is Our Passion

-The Department of Theatre offers four programs: Bachelor of Fine Arts in Theatre, Bachelor of Arts in Musical Theatre, Bachelor of Arts in Theatre, and Theatre Minor.
+The Department of Theatre offers five programs: Bachelor of Fine Arts in Theatre, Bachelor of Arts in Musical Theatre, Bachelor of Arts in Theatre, Theatre Minor, and Dance Minor.
 For more information on which may be right for you, go to Theatre Programs.

 Creating a Customized Theatrical Experience

 Each season for The Theatre at Marietta College, the production arm of the Department of Theatre, is chosen carefully to provide our students with the high-quality experiences needed to succeed in professional theatre.

 Even the number and types of productions are tailored to our current students’ goals.
 In recent years, we have increased our offerings of large- and small-scale musicals to provide additional opportunities as our Musical Theatre program has grown.